 Here’s to a New Year and a New Resolution!

 Hello 2012!
-The start of a new year always brings with it the excitement and hope of all the possibilities for the next 365 days.
+The start of a new year always brings the excitement and hope of many possibilities for the next 365 days.
 We come up with resolutions that tend to be more focused on the things we are NOT going to do this year.
-I’d like to offer you an alternate view to your resolutions.
+I’d like to offer you an alternate view of your resolutions.

-Rather than focusing on the “not”, let’s look at what you “are” going to do in the new year.
+Rather than focusing on the “not,” let’s look at what you “are” going to do in the new year.
 With our children, we often focus on what they are “not doing” when compared to their typical peers.
-In your behavioral programs you will find the complete opposite.
-Praise and reinforcement are given for successive approximations of the ultimate behavior, thus shaping the behavior we desire.
+In behavioral programs, you will find the complete opposite.
+Reinforcement (such as praise) is given for successive approximations of the ultimate behavior, thus shaping the behavior we desire.